 However, there is something that might be even better than Matrixyl: Matrixyl 3000.

 There is no point comparing Matrixyl and Matrixyl 3000 since the only thing they have in common is the name.
 Matrixyl 3000 is made from two new peptides that have nothing to do with the palmitoyl-pentapeptide 3 that is in the original matrixyl.
 The two new peptides are palmitoyl-tripeptide and palmitoyl-oligopeptide.
 They are supposed work synergistically to mimic the appearance of this broken down collagen, causing your skin to react by producing more collagen, as well as elastin.
 The company that owns the patent has conducted research on two panels of 23 volunteers aged from 39 to 74 to demonstrate that matrixyl 3000 is more effective than the original matrixyl at regulating skin cell activity.
-The data is limited, however, and uncorroborated.
+The data is limited, however.